opentable/spur-common/README.md

 ## Style guide

 The majority of the settings are controlled using an [EditorConfig](.editorconfig) configuration file.
-To use it [please download a plugin](http://editorconfig.org/#download) for your editor of choice.
+To use it [please download a plugin](http://editorconfig.org/#download) the plugin for your editor of choice.

 ## All tests should pass